 Continue Exploring

-[[Fourfold Pattern]] — Decision weights + value function = four behavioral zones
+[[Fourfold Pattern]] — Decision weights + value function = the complete behavioral map

 📚 From Thinking, Fast and Slow by Daniel Kahneman — Get the book